hde-oliv/so_long/README.md

 ## What it is
 A basic 2D game using MiniLibX (a wrapper for X server).
 The goal is to pick every coin and then exit from the map.

+Succeeded with 105%

 ## Skills
  - Imperative programming